CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 collection which is ordered, changeable, allows duplicate members

-Methods:

-Only some of them are functions with ().
-The others are methods without ().
 1. **list():** *creates a list in Python.* **list([iterable])**
 2. **append():** *Add a single element to the end of the list.* **list.append(item)**
 3. **extend():** *Add Elements of a List to Another List.* **list1.extend(list2)**